 Our general partner may withdraw as the general partner of Ferrellgas Partners and the operating partnership without the approval of our unitholders.
 Our general partner may also sell its general partner interest in Ferrellgas Partners and the operating partnership without the approval of our unitholders.
-Any such withdrawal or sale could have a material adverse effect on us and could substantially change the management and resolutions of conflicts of interest, as described above.
+Any such withdrawal or sale could have a material adverse effect on us and could substantially change our management and the resolution of conflicts of interest, as described above.
+A withdrawal by our general partner or a sale of its general partner interest also could result in a "change of control" under our debt instruments, which could result in an event of default under such debt instruments or require that we offer to repurchase our debt securities.

-Our general partner can protect itself against dilution.
+Our general partner has the ability to protect itself against dilution.

 Whenever we issue equity securities to any person other than our general partner and its affiliates, our general partner has the right to purchase additional limited partner interests on the same terms.
 This allows our general partner to maintain its partnership interest in us.
 No other unitholder has a similar right.
-Therefore, only our general partner may protect itself against dilution caused by our issuance of additional equity securities.
+Therefore, only our general partner has the ability to protect itself against dilution caused by our issuance of additional equity securities.